roytang/blog/content/quotes/tic.md

 ### 730

-<hunter> iniimagine nyo ba mga worst-case scenario
+&lt;hunter&gt; iniimagine nyo ba mga worst-case scenario

-<hunter> like what if na-world trade center ang tektite
+&lt;hunter&gt; like what if na-world trade center ang tektite

 ---

 ### 731

-<hunter> i have sight beyond sight
+&lt;hunter&gt; i have sight beyond sight

-<hunter> this is stupid, i'll just go make a sandwich
+&lt;hunter&gt; this is stupid, i'll just go make a sandwich

 ---

 ### 732

-<hunter> what is this wang hat
+&lt;hunter&gt; what is this wang hat

-<hunter> can someone draw it
+&lt;hunter&gt; can someone draw it

 ---